 Section Value Configuration Polling Intervals Sets the length of polling intervals, 30 is the default setting Hostname Lists the Hostname.
-Certus [TM] is the default setting.
-WAN Failover Ping Enter an IP address to change the default network availability ping Address from gstatic.com to an IPv4 address Mode Select DHCP or Static.
-(DHCP is the default setting.)
-Domain Whitelist & I Black List Domain Blocking OFF / Blacklist / Whitelist (OFF is the default setting) Mode Blacklisting Enabling allows ALL websites EXCEPT those listed (very little restriction) Whitelisting Enabling blocks ALL websites EXCEPT those listed (the most restriction) Port Blocking Port Blocking Disabled / Enabled (Disabled is the default setting) Port Whitelist Enter the Starting Port and Ending Port number.
+Certus TM is the default setting.
+WAN Failover Ping Enter an IP address to change the default network availability ping Address rom gstatic.com to an IPv4 address Mode Select DHCP or Static. ( DHCP is the default setting.)
+Domain Whitelist & I Black List Domain Blocking OFF / Blacklist / Whitelist ( OFF is the default setting) Mode Blacklisting Enabling allows ALL websites EXCEPT those listed (very little restriction) Whitelisting Enabling blocks ALL websites EXCEPT those listed (the most restriction) Port Blocking Port Blocking Disabled / Enabled ( Disabled is the default setting) Whitelist Service With Port Blocking Enabled, this allows for certain essential services (Location Services, Emergency Services, and the Remote API) to stay whitelisted/active and not be blocked.
+Check the services that are to stay active.
+The whitelisted port is updated if the configured port for that service is changed.
+Port Whitelist Enter the Starting Port and Ending Port number.
 Select the applicable protocol (TCP & UDP or TCP only or UDP only) (TCP & UDP is the default setting)

-Table 4-8 Settings \rightarrow WAN
+Table 4-8 Settings $\rightarrow$ WAN